FrustratedGameDev/Papers/FinalReport/finalReport.md

 ##Final Papers in Analysis

 * Hello Games' [15]
-* Develop: Double Fine's Schafer On 'Amnesia Fortnights' And The Pitfalls Of AAA
+* Develop: Double Fine's Schafer On 'Amnesia Fortnights' And The Pitfalls Of AAA [17]
-* The'Console Ship is Sinking'and What this Means for Indies [8]
 * Quality of Life in the Game Industry: Challenges and Best Practices [9]
 * Cowboys, Ankle Sprains, and Keepers of Quality: How Is Video Game Development Different from Software Development?
-[4] *
+[4]
-*
-*
+* The'Console Ship is Sinking'and What this Means for Indies [8]
+* Developers claim 13 weeks of crunch per year [16]
+* Can crowdsourcing revolutionise indie funding?
+[18] *
 *
 *